sesam/grin-pages-2018/index.md

 ---
 layout: home
 excerpt: "This post should [...]"
+image:
+  path: /images/grin-yellow-smiley.png
+  thumbnail: /images/grin-yellow-smiley.png
+  caption: "MimbleWimble in Grin"
 header:
+  image: /images/grin-yellow-smiley.png
   overlay_image: /images/grin-banner.png
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
-  thumbnail: /images/grin-yellow-smiley.png
-  caption: "MimbleWimble in Grin"
+  caption: "MimbleWimble Grin"
 ---

 Grin is being tested.
 The release is planned for early 2019.